ANNOUNCEMENT (15 December 2021)

 Reporting Requirements and Approval of Funding

 All investigators funded by the SG are required to submit a scientific report at the end of the project period if the manuscript has not yet been published at the end of the project.
-An interim progress reports will also be required.
-The Final or report or the publications must have been received prior to the release of the final payments.
+An interim progress report will also be required.
+The final manuscript or the publication must have been received prior to the release of the final payments.